Campaigns against corporal punishment: United Kingdom

 In the United Kingdom, one of the earliest organised campaigns was that of the Humanitarian League, with its regular magazine The Humanitarian, which campaigned for several years for the abolition of the chastisement of young seamen in the Royal Navy, a goal partially achieved in 1906 when naval birching was abandoned as a summary punishment.
 However, it did not manage to get the Navy to abolish caning as a punishment, which continued at Naval training establishments until 1967.

 The Howard League for Penal Reform campaigned in the 1930s for, among many other things, the abolition of judicial corporal punishment by cat-o'-nine-tails or birching.
 This was eventually achieved in the U.K. in 1948.

 The Society of Teachers Opposed to Physical Punishment (STOPP) was set up in the U.K. in 1968 to campaign for the abolition of corporal punishment in UK schools.

 STOPP was a very small pressure group that lobbied government, local authorities and other official institutions.
 It also investigated individual cases of corporal punishment and aided families wishing to pursue their cases through the UK and European courts.

 The UK Parliament abolished corporal punishment in state schools in 1986.
-STOPP then wound itself up and ceased to exist, though some of the same individuals went on to form EPOCH to campaign to outlaw spanking, and spanking in the domestic setting.
+STOPP then wound itself up and ceased to exist, though some of the same individuals went on to form EPOCH (End Physical punishment Of Children) to campaign to outlaw spanking, and spanking in the domestic setting.

 A campaign by the name of Children Are Unbeatable! involves more than 350 separate groups, including the National Society for the Prevention of Cruelty to Children, Barnardo's, Save the Children, Action for Children (formerly NCH), and the National Children's Bureau.